VOLTTRON/volttron/docs/source/platform-features/control/authentication-commands.rst

 .. note::
     While this field can be modified manually, it is best practice to use the interface.
-    When the agent starts up, the AuthService will automatically query it for all current allowed rpc capabilities on each method.
+    When the agent starts up, it will query the AuthService for all current allowed rpc capabilities on each method.

 The format for rpc_method_authorizations is as follows: